digital-chemistry-laboratory/morfeus/docs/local_force.rst

 internal coordinates as well as normal mode force constants.

 1. Normal mode decomposition in Gaussian
-  This is the most simple way.
+  This is the easiest way.
 Only the log file is required.
     ``#p freq(intmodes) iop(7/75=-1) iop(1/33=3)``
 2. Normal mode decomposition from high precision normal modes This might increase the accuracy somewhat.
 Only log file is required.